jacobcook1995/EcosystemAssembly/README.md

 Potentially these sub-repositories will be made into separate repositories as and when anything here is publication worthy.\
 The sub-repositories are as follows:
 1) Assembly: work relating to implementing ecosystem assembly models from literature and developing novel ones.
-2) Network: work relating to using MaxEPP as a selection principle for reaction networks.
+2) Syntrophy: an investigation into the thermodynamic constraints on syntrophic cross-feeding.
-3) Syntrophy: an investigation into the thermodynamic constraints on syntrophic cross-feeding.
+3) TradeOff: work building about the model developed in Syntrophy, applying it to study trade-offs during microbial ecosystem assembly.